• Skip to primary navigation

 You can even use vegan deli slices like Tofurky for a year ’round option!

 Serve it with any of the leftovers you aren’t piling into the sandwich.
-Here I’ve chosen steamed green beans and leftover mashed potatoes.

 For more ways to repurpose holiday leftovers, check out these Thanksgiving leftovers recipes.

-Thanksgiving leftovers sandwich on a wood block.
+Vegan Thanksgiving sandwich stacked on a wood board.

 Vegan Thanksgiving leftovers sandwich with avocado